 The main assumption behind this instrumental variable approach is that it takes time for the information about actual changes in lead content due to a policy change to reach households.
 The regulatory oversight is targeted towards refineries and other major emitters in a county rather than households.
 As a result, there is likely little change in avoidance response immediately after each policy is implemented.
 At the same time, a decrease in lead due to policy is reflected immediately in the airborne lead pollution levels, which is likely to start affecting health outcomes immediately.
-While it is likely that households might have had some information about the harmful effects of lead in gasoline even before the phase-out, it is unlikely they were informed about the amount of lead in the "regular" gasoline, which was the policy parameter that changed during the phase-out.
+While it is likely that households might have had some information about the harmful effects of lead in gasoline even before the phasedown, it is unlikely they were informed about the amount of lead in the "regular" gasoline, which was the policy parameter that changed during the phasedown.
 Households might have had even less information on the enforcement of NAAQS because only heavy emitter firms were dealing with the regulators; hence, lack of salience might have been an issue.
-In addition, it is highly unlikely that households would have a clear idea about the 1944 interstate highway plan, which was developed primarily for military purposes.
-Therefore, we assume that those instruments allow us to uncover the local average treatment effect.22
+Therefore, we assume that those instruments allow us to uncover the local average treatment effect.
+18

-Based on the Clean Air Act (CAA) regulations described in the background section, we define four instrumental variables: (i) a dummy variable for the period October 1979-June 1985, when the 0.8 gpg standards were in place, (ii) a dummy variable for the period starting in July 1985, when the standards were changed and tightened to 0.5 gplg, and interactions between (i) and
+Based on the Clean Air Act (CAA) regulations described in the background section, we define four instrumental variables: (i) a dummy variable for the period October 1979-June 1985, when the 0.8 gpg standards were in place, (ii) a dummy variable for the period starting in July 1985, when the standards were changed and tightened to 0.5 gplg, and interactions between (i) and (ii) and an indicator variable for whether a county would have had an interstate highway under the 1944 Interstate Highway System Plan (see Figure 4).
+Following Baum-Snow (2007) and Michaels (2008), we use the advent of the U.S. Interstate Highway System Plan as a quasi-experimental allocation of highways to counties.
+19 We exploit heterogeneity of the policy

-22 Because the Current Population Survey (CPS) reveals that about nine percent of women in childbearing age (15 to 44 years) moved across counties annually in the 1980s (just below the percentage for men in the same age range), in the results section we examine whether improvements in air quality changed the composition of the female population ages 15-44 in counties with a planned highway or out of compliance with the NAAQS.
+18 Because the Current Population Survey (CPS) reveals that about nine percent of women in childbearing age (15 to 44 years) moved across counties annually in the 1980s (just below the percentage for men in the same age range), in the results section we examine whether improvements in air quality changed the composition of the female population ages 15-44 in counties with a planned highway or out of compliance with the NAAQS.
 This would imply that the effects of lead on fertility would be driven in part by changes in the types of mothers giving birth in counties affected by our instruments rather than a credible causal effect of lead exposure.
-Table A3 shows that there was very little differential sorting based on observables.
+Table A4.1 shows that there was very little differential sorting based on observables.